EdamL/floating-carousel/README.md

 Default: `NULL`

 ### enableTouchEvents
-If set to `true` the carousel will respond to touch events, with similar behaviour to the way in which it responds to mouseover events.
+If set to `true` the carousel will respond to touch events, with slightly different behaviour to the way in which it responds to mouseover events (see the `reverseOnTouch` option below).

 Default: `true`